thundernixon/blog2017/src/pages/07-05-2017-montreal/index.md

 <img src="./images/2017-08-02-20.50.02-382.jpg" alt="Eclectic band at the Montreal Jazz Festival">

 We lucked out, and ended up visiting during the week of Montreal's International Jazz Festival.
 So, the city was buzzing, and every evening there was something perfect to do.
 He's not pictured here, but the absolute highlight was seeing Colin Stetson, a phenomenal saxophone player.
 Not only does he play saxophone with circular breathing to achieve continuous harmonies; he also wears a mic on his neck to record his simultaneous throat singing, _and_ sometimes even puts a contact mic on his saxophone to amplify the keys to create a percussive rhythm.
-Take a second to watch this:
+Take a minute to watch this:

 <p>
 <iframe width="100%" height="350px" src="https://www.youtube.com/embed/KJHr2DlRog8" frameborder="0" allowfullscreen></iframe>